The Cardea Fellows Program

 Program Structure

 The program extends through each student’s four-year undergraduate experience.
 A fellowship of scholars will be established in the first year.
-Upperclass fellows increasingly engage in research and preprofessional experiences, interact with a network of Duke alumni, and serve as mentors to first- and second-year students.
+Junior and senior fellows increasingly engage in research and preprofessional experiences, interact with a network of Duke alumni, and serve as mentors to first-year students and sophomores.

 • Live together on East Campus during their first year

-• Live in the Cardea Living Learning Community during their sophomore year
+• Live in the Cardea Living Learning Community in Kilgo on West Campus during their sophomore year

 • Participate in the SAGE Program, which includes weekly study sessions for the introductory chemistry sequence (4 courses)